SuzanDewitz/TableFinder/README.md

    + By leveraging Bootstrap's powerful CSS and JavaScript components, I were able to create a cohesive design language across the entire website.
      This helped to ensure that the user experience is consistent and intuitive, regardless of which page the user is on.

-   + Additionally, I customized certain aspects of the design to fit our specific branding and content needs.
+   + Additionally, I customized certain aspects of the design to fit the specific branding and content needs.
 For example, I used Bootstrap's form components to create a reservation form that seamlessly integrates into the overall design of the website.

    + "I found that using Bootstrap allowed me to create a high-quality and professional-looking restaurant booking system in a fraction of the time it would have taken to